 Vertical Analysis of Financial Statements

-Vertical analysis of financial statements is a technique in which the relationship between items in the same financial statement is identified by expressing all amounts as a percentage a total amount.
+Vertical analysis (also known as common-size analysis) of financial statements is a technique in which the relationship between items in the same financial statement is identified by expressing all amounts as a percentage a total amount.
 This method compares different items to a single item in the same accounting period.
 The financial statements prepared by using this technique are known as common size financial statements.